qcgiitr/hackathon2022/README.md

 --------------------------------
 ## Contact

-For any queries please contact:
+For any queries regarding the prompts please contact:
 - Arnav Arora: +91 98933 79211
 - Chirag Wadhwa: +91 99581 44441